 Alongside the superb characters, the backdrop for the story is probably the second most defining element of the tale.
 Moody has breathed a convincing life into every lichen-covered brick, every rundown street, and every time-worn building of Thussock.
 The small rural Scottish town is so perfectly defined, so realistically portrayed, and so believably dismal, that it feels that it has to be real.
 In fact, I had to Google search the name before I was totally convinced that it didn’t exist.
 And, like with Stephen Gallagher’s ‘Chimera’ (1982), James Herbert’s ‘The Ghosts Of Sleath’ (1994) or indeed the vast majority of Guy N Smith’s novels, this isolated and out-of-the-way setting has afforded the novel a whole heap of potential for the storyline to capitalise upon.

-Ultimately if you combined John Capenter’s ‘The Thing’ (1982) with Richard Laymon’s ‘Flesh’ (1987), and stuck it in a rural ‘The Ghosts Of Sleath’ (1994) meets ‘The Wicker Man’ (1973) setting, then you wouldn’t be too far off where Moody’s novel sits.
+Ultimately if you combined John Carpenter’s ‘The Thing’ (1982) with Richard Laymon’s ‘Flesh’ (1987), and stuck it in a rural ‘The Ghosts Of Sleath’ (1994) meets ‘The Wicker Man’ (1973) setting, then you wouldn’t be too far off where Moody’s novel sits.
 But at the end, it still comes down to the strength of the characters, and their individual stories in the face of this terrifying situation, which makes ‘Strangers’ such an absolute triumph.

 If you want to get lost within a novel, if you want to feel sucked into the spiralling problems of some utterly captivating characters, if you want to witness a small rural town come up against a horror that is escalating to terrifying proportions, then you need to pick up a copy of ‘Strangers’.
 Moody’s spilled the warm blood of humanity in the isolated reaches of a cold Scottish town.
 A place where unwelcome stares are your staple greeting.
 The setting alone is enough to draw you in.
 The characters define the novel.
-And the plot tears any familiarity there may have been apart.
+And the plot tears apart any familiarity there may otherwise have been.

 I can’t stress enough how utterly captivating ‘Strangers’ is.
 It’s addictive reading from start to finish.
 And it proves once and for all that there’s a hell of a lot more to Moody than the end of the world.